KEY LINK: card_name – bonus_miles_full annual_fees

 Small Business credit cards are a bit of a special animal in the credit card world.
 Unlike what we call “personal” cards, some cards like the Chase Ink Business Unlimited that are tagged as “business” cards do require you to have a business to apply.
 You’ll be asked for business identifier (SSN or EIN), business income, years in business and other things about your business on your Chase Ink Business Unlimited application.
 I’m lucky to have a couple of businesses, but you might have a business too, even if you don’t think you do.
 You can often apply just as a sole proprietorship with your own SSN if you don’t have a separate business EIN.

 Chase Ultimate Rewards are one of the best types of miles and points currencies out there – because it’s a transferrable currency, it’s able to be transferred to a variety of miles and points partners, which helps insulate it from devaluations.

 The Chase Ink Business Unlimited has 3 main things going for it

-- First, a welcome offer of 90,000 Ultimate Rewards after spending $6,000 in the first 3 months (often advertised as $900 cashback, but see the section below)
+- First, a welcome offer that allows you to bonus_miles_full (it’s advertised as a cash bonus, but see the section below)

 - 1.5 Ultimate Rewards per dollar spent

 - No annual fee

 And that’s…. pretty much it.
 No frills, no category bonuses.
 Just a solid welcome offer, a solid earn for your everyday spend, and no annual fee.
 This is very similar to the Chase Freedom Unlimited card, but with a much bigger welcome offer.
 This card does fall under the Chase 5/24 rule, so you’ll likely not be approved if you’ve applied for 5 or more cards in the past 24 months.

-Combining Chase Ultimate Rewards from your Chase Ink Business Unlimited
+Combining Chase Ultimate Rewards from your Chase Ink Business Unlimited® Credit Card